geoffreyphipps/namer/README.md

 is chosen randomly, there are no phonetic rules between syllables.

-The phonemes.py prgram generates syllables from vowels and consonants.
+The phonemes.py program generates syllables from vowels and consonants.
 It could generate whole words if the vowel-consonant rules were extended.
 I currently use it to generate syllables to put into the syllables file to feed